mawilson/survivor_draft/README.md

 3. Configure .env file (see step 4 of the Non-Docker steps for an explanation of the variables)
 4. Run 'docker compose up'
 5. Subsequent runs after code changes should run 'docker compose up --build' to ensure a new image is built with the updated code
+6. The database migration step was removed from the Dockerfile, as it wasn't running on the DB living in the volume, & it apparently isn't best practice to automatically run database migrations anyway.
+So, if necessary, run the database migration (you'll know you need to if your server spits out ugly 500 response codes when trying to get to it):
+  * open a shell within the Docker container. `docker container list` should show you the running containers, then `docker exec -it containername bash` will open a shell within it
+  * run `python manage.py migrate`

 ### Installation (Legacy, Non-Docker)